HCL-TECH-SOFTWARE/domino-keep-docs/docs/extendingkeep/index.md

 ### What to implement

-When your extension sends JSON on/out the HTTP interface, the only classes you need to implement are the [NSF Handlersc(a.k.a. dbRequest)](nsfhandler).
+When your extension sends JSON on/out the HTTP interface, the only classes you need to implement are the [NSF Handler(a.k.a. dbRequest)](nsfhandler).
 Make sure you read about the security settings using `@Annotations`.
 When you expect other content, e.g. attachments or Office files or PDF, you will need a [Web Handler](webhandler) too.
 We took care of most of thee boiler plate, so adding an extension is fast, once you made peace with the KEEP architecture.

 ### Running and testing your code